muratk3n/thirdwave/en/README.md

 over-commercialization of everything.
 Life was about "the market", everyone working "for the market".
 Then, by implication, if something bad happened to you, u felt down, it was all your fault. *You* failed the market.
-Your personal money flow disrupted for a few months and u get hit with an health insurance bill of thousands pushing you to bankruptcy?
+Personal income disrupted for a few months and u get hit with an health insurance bill of thousands pushing you to bankruptcy?
 Your fault.
 You didn't have an "up personality", could not "crush it".
 The guy with the big teeth will tell you how.

 ---